Retaining wall types in Malaysia: how to choose the right system.

 Read more: What is an MSE Wall? · Anchored vs Reinforced Soil · Crusher Run as MSE Backfill

-4. Friction-based MSE (Reinforced Earth, T-Wall)
+4. Friction-based MSE

 The original 1960s MSE architecture: galvanised steel strips (or geogrids) reinforcing the retained soil, with pullout resistance developed through friction along the full strip length.
 Premium granular fill specified throughout the reinforced zone.